BNBContract/BNBContract/BNBContract_EN.md

 Thanks to all users who have experienced and supported Binance Chain.
 I hope you can achieve your goals in Binance Smart Contracts and make your dreams come true.
 Thank you for your support and company.

+*****How do we make money?*****
+Profits come from our options bots operating on top exchanges like Binance and OKEX!
+Our platform will only deduct the minimum management fee.
+We also have blockchain business in the field of games and quantitative transactions, and return most of the profits to users.
+We also provide loans on liquidity and DEX, such as PancakeSwap, and all profits will be returned to our BNB users.
+Our star users can continue to benefit from it.

 *****_BNB Smart Contract_******